Quixel/Bridge-Python-Plugin/README.md

 This integration gives you an example method that reads the data from the json and prints the result on the console.

+We have also included a sample JSON file that demonstrates the format of exported JSON data from Birdge.

 ##Notes:

 You must have Python installed before using this plugin.